whisper-project/in-my-voice.client.swift/README.md

    1. If so, the Whisperer authorizes the Listener on the content channel and sends a _listen authorization_ packet.
    2. If not, the Whisperer sends a _listen deauthorization_ packet.

-5. If the Listener receives a _listen authorization_ packet, they connect to the content channel and send a _joining_ message on the conversation channel.
+5. If the Listener receives a _listen authorization_ packet, they connect to the content channel and send a _joining_ message on the control channel.

 Because a Whisperer can recognize an existing listener from their _listen offer_ packet, the canonical sequence for a Listener re-joining a conversation to which they were already admitted is just steps 1, 4.1, and 5 from the above sequence.

 Whenever a Whisperer drops from a conversation, they send a _dropping_ packet to let the Listeners know, and vice versa (Listeners who drop send a _dropping_ packet to the Whisperer).

+#### Transport vs Application Layer

+The implementation of whispering/listening is broken into two layers: a _transport_ layer than handles making/breaking connections and sending protocol messages between conversation participants, and an _application_ layer that understands the semantics of the messages being exchanged.

+The transport layer uses (and captures) one control packet that is not passed to the application layer: the _leave conversation_ packet.
+This packet is sent by the transport layer for two reasons: first, to warn the other participants that the application layer is quitting; and second, for the whisperer to tell a listener that they must leave the conversation.
+This second use may be motivated either by the application layer (e.g., if a current listener is de-authorized) or by the transport layer (e.g., if there is a transport error and the connection must be torn down and re-established).

+Whenever a participant’s transport layer receives a _leave conversation_ packet from another, it tells the application layer of the other participant’s departure and stops sending any more packets to that participant (on either channel).

 ### Whisper Server